bdesanctis/bamdam/README.md

 The main two functions are bamdam **shrink** and bamdam **compute**.
 When mapping against large reference databases, the output bam files will often be huge and contain mostly irrelevant alignments; the reads with the most alignments are usually those assigned to uninformative taxonomic nodes (e.g. "Viridiplantae:kingdom").
 Bamdam shrink produces a much smaller bam (and associated lca file) which still contains all informative alignments.
 Bamdam compute then takes in a (shrunken) bam and lca file and produces a large table in tsv format with one row per taxonomic node, including authentication metrics such as k-mer duplicity and mean read complexity.
 Users can then set their own filtering thresholds to decide which taxa look like real taxa rather than contaminants.

 There are also some accessory functions.
-Bamdam **extract** is a basic wrapper function that extracts reads assigned to a specific taxonomic node from a bam file into another bam file for downstream analyses.
+Bamdam **extract** extracts reads assigned to a specific taxonomic node from a bam file into another bam file for downstream analyses.
 Bamdam **plotdamage** uses the subs file, a secondary output from bamdam compute, to quickly produce a postmortem damage "smiley" plot for a specified taxonomic node in the case of ancient DNA.
 Bamdam **plotbaminfo** takes a bam file as input (e.g. from bamdam extract), and plots the mismatch and read length distributions.

 Bamdam is not particularly optimized for speed, and doesn't support threading (much of the effort is spent on bam file I/O).
 On the other hand, it reads and writes bams line-by-line, so it shouldn't need too much RAM.